golemhq/golem/docs/source/suites.md

 ##### Test Parallelization

 The 'workers = 2' tells Golem how many tests should be executed at the same time.
 Default is one (one at a time).
-How many tests can be parallelized depends on your test infrastructure
+How many tests can be parallelized depends on your test infrastructure.

 Next, go to [Actions](actions.html)